Gerstmann Syndrome: Causes, Symptoms And Treatment

 The patient with Gerstmann syndrome is unable to communicate in writing.
 Agraphia can occur for two different reasons: either due to an injury that causes linguistic deficits or due to an injury where linguistic ability is fine, but motor skills are affected.

-You may be interested: Therapeutic Autobiography: What it is and How it Works
+You may be interested: Post-adoption Depression: What it Is, Symptoms and How to Deal with it

 In the case of Gerstmann syndrome, the reason for this is not clear.
 Although some patients also present other language disorders such as inability to read or aphasias that could be related, we also know that a common denominator in the syndrome is the inability to mentally manipulate images.
 Both hypotheses remain up in the air.